galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 # Introduction
 {:.no_toc}

 In this tutorial you will learn how to apply Galaxy tools to solving [classification](https://en.wikipedia.org/wiki/Statistical_classification) problems.
 First, we will introduce classification briefly, and then examine the logistic regression which is the linear classifier.
 Next, we will discuss the nearest neighbor classifier, which is a simple but nonlinear classifier.
 Then advanced classifiers, such as support vector machines, random forest and ensemble classifiers will be introduced and applied.
 Furthermore, we will show how to visualize the results in each step.

 Finally, we will discuss how to train the classifiers by finding the values of their parameters that minimize a cost function.
-We will work through a real problem to learn how the classifiers and learning algorithms work.
+We will work through a real problem in the field of cheminformatics to learn how the classifiers and learning algorithms work.

 Classification is a [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) method in machine learning and the algorithm which is used for this learning task is called a classifier.
 In this tutorial we will build a classifier which can predict whether a chemical substance is biodegradable or not.
 Substances which degrade quickly are preferable to those which degrade slowly, as they do not accumulate and pose a risk to the environment.
 Therefore, it is useful to be able to predict easily in advance whether a substance is biodegradable prior to production and usage in consumer products.

 > ### Agenda